iexcloud/docs/source/managing-your-data/update-data.md

     {"current_date":"2020-03-27","estimated_value":38650,"make":"Ford","mileage":8900,"model":"F-150","owner_count":1,"purchase_date":"2022-01-11","reg_state":23,"vin":"SD089VN7678997566","year":2022}
     ```

-1. Use the [`POST /write/:workspace/:id`](https://iexcloud.io/docs/apperate-apis/data/write-data) endpoint and the `duplicateKeyHandling=true` parameter setting to replace the existing record's values.
-For example, to change the previous example record's `model` value to `F-250`, you could run a cURL command like the one below, replacing `WORKSPACE`, `CARS`, and `SECRET_TOKEN` with your values:
+1. Use the [`POST /write/:workspace/:id`](https://iexcloud.io/docs/apperate-apis/data/write-data) endpoint and the `duplicateKeyHandling=true` parameter setting to replace the existing record.
+For example, you could change the above car record's `model` value to `F-250` by running a cURL command like the one below.

     ```bash
     curl -H "Content-Type: application/json" \